 Across verified Amazon reviews and EV-charging subreddits, the three rank like this on 12-month reliability:

-Emporia: 4.7-star average across 2,592 reviews.
+Emporia: 4.7-star average across consistently strong verified-buyer sentiment.
 Owners report minimal connectivity issues and consistent firmware updates.
 The reliability winner.

-Wallbox: 4.1-star average across 54 reviews (newer to market).
-Reports are mostly positive but the sample is smaller and earlier-adopter.
+Wallbox: 4.1-star verified-buyer average (newer to market).
+Reports are mostly positive but skew earlier-adopter.

-ChargePoint: 4.3-star average across 3,591 reviews.
+ChargePoint: 4.3-star verified-buyer average.
 The reliability complaints cluster around WiFi reconnect issues that the recent firmware update has largely fixed, though some users on older firmware still report intermittent drops.

 Price Reality